RedTexXx/suricata/README.md

+## Suricata On Debian Xfce

-## ✅ Step 1: Check if Suricata is Installed
+✅ Step 1: Check if Suricata is Installed

 Run the following command to check if Suricata is available: